OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Both Android and iOS allow inter-app communication via custom URL schemes.
 These custom URLs are defined within an intent filter in the AndroidManifest.xml file and allow for other applications to perform specific actions within the application that offers the custom URL scheme.
 Custom URIs can begin with any scheme prefix, and they usually define an action to take within the application and parameters for that action.

-This method of defining URL schemes is commonly used for [deep linking](https://developer.android.com/training/app-links/ "Handling Android App Links"), a widespread and convenient way to launch a native mobile app via a link.
-While not inherently risky, this feature can be programmed in a way that increases the application attack surface.
+This method of defining URL schemes is commonly used for [deep linking](https://developer.android.com/training/app-links/ "Handling Android App Links") and [App links](https://developer.android.com/training/app-links/verify-site-associations "Verify Android App Links"), both being a widespread and convenient way to launch a native mobile app via a link.
+It is important to understand that these features can be programmed by a developer in a way that increases the application attack surface.

-Alternatively, since Android 6.0 (API level 23) App links can be defined.
-App links, in contrast to deep links, require that the domain of which the link is served to have a [digital asset link](https://developers.google.com/digital-asset-links/v1/getting-started "Digital Asset Link") and will ask the app to verify the asset-link first using `android:autoVerify="true"` in the intent filter.

- Consider the following slightly contrived examples:
+ Consider the following slightly contrived examples of deep linking:

 ```default
 sms://compose/to=your.boss@company.com&message=I%20QUIT!&sendImmediately=true